Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Our last pick for dandruff shampoo with pyrithione zinc is made by Free & Clear (also known as Vanicream).

 It’s ideal if you’re worried about eczema or allergies.
+This natural dandruff shampoo is made of natural ingredients and essential oils like jojoba oil, tea tree oil.

 Since it has no fragrance or masking fragrance, it has a slight odor that fades after you rinse the hair.